thomasgtaylor/how.wtf/content/post/2023-11-11-custom-memory-in-langchain.md

 ---
-title: Custom memory in Langchain
-date: 2023-11-11T22:10:00-05:00
 author: Thomas Taylor
+categories:
+- programming
+- ai
+date: 2023-11-11 22:10:00-05:00
 description: How to implement custom memory in langchain
-categories:
-- Programming
 tags:
+- python
-- Python
+- generative-ai
+title: Custom memory in Langchain
 ---

 Implementing custom memory in Langchain is dead simple using the `ChatMessageHistory` class.